psychoinformatics-de/studyforrest-www/content/pages/annot_structure.rst

 A movie is a highly engineered stimulus that primarily consists of scenes (parts of the plot that take places at a consecutive segment of space and time) and shots (uninterupted observation of events by the camera).
-The sequence and particular composition of these two elements conveys a lot of information that is critical for story comprehension and helps the viewer (or listener) orient himself or herself in the world of the movie.
+The sequence and particular composition of these two elements convey a lot of information that is critical for story comprehension and helps the viewer (or listener) orient itself in the world of the movie.

 Here we collect information on the movie structure.
 All published annotations are available in a `repository on GitHub